1iverea9er/Indoor-Thermal-Comfort/README.md

 | va | *(leave empty)* |
 | Direct solar beam intensity | *(leave empty to skip solar correction)* |

+> This minimal configuration is enough to correctly account for the effect of humidity on thermal comfort.

 ---

 ## ☀️ Solar Radiation Correction